Judging

 Configure how entries are evaluated, invite judges, assign entries, and run multi-round review with weighted scoring criteria or simple Top Picks.

-The Judging tab brings together everything you need to run fair, defensible evaluation.
+Judging brings together everything you need to run fair, defensible evaluation.
 Choose a voting method, set up your judge panel, configure how entries are distributed, and let judges score independently.

 Pick a voting method